-Lists · Cloudflare for Teams documentation
+Lists

 Creating a list from a CSV file

-If you'd like to test how this feature works, here is a sample CSV file.
-You can upload it to the Teams dashboard following the instructions below:
+If you’d like to test how this feature works, here is a sample CSV file .
+You can upload it to the Zero Trust dashboard following the instructions below:

-On the Teams dashboard, navigate to Gateway > Lists.
+On the Zero Trust dashboard, navigate to Gateway > Lists.

 Click Upload CSV.